This eye candy slideshow will blow your mind, start here:

 Updated for 2020!

 Software development evolves super-fast.

-To better understand these changes and to uncover the biggest challenges and best practices, we started publishing the State of Software Development Report 3 years ago.
+To better understand these changes and to uncover the biggest challenges and best practices, we started publishing the State of Software Development Report back in 2018.

-This year’s report will not only give you the data you need to benchmark your activities against other survey participants, get some insights to further improve your developer team and keep up with the rapidly changing industry, but it will also compare the changes to last year’s data.
+The report gives you the fresh data you need to benchmark your activities against survey participants.
+You get insights to further improve your developer team and to keep up with the rapidly changing industry.
+Plus, you get to compare the new data to previous years.